Skip to main content

 in the Helm values.

 Note that the Envoy proxy should also have the NET_ADMIN and SYS_ADMIN capabilities enabled.
-If you’re running with Linux Kernel ≥ 5.8, and CRI-O ≥ 1.22.0 or containerd ≥ 1.5.0, you can replace SYS_ADMIN with the BPF and PERFORM capabilities as noted in the Helm Chart value.yaml file comments.
+If you’re running a newer Linux Kernel (≥ 5.8) and container runtime (CRI-O ≥ 1.22.0 or containerd ≥ 1.5.0), you can replace SYS_ADMIN with the BPF and PERFORM capabilities as noted in the Helm Chart value.yaml file comments, to constrain the necessary privileges.

 See the Cilium Gateway API documentation for more information.